RobertoPrevato/aiohttp-three-template/README.md

 ## Why PostgreSQL?
 PostgreSQL seems to be the best supported DBMS for use with the latest versions of Python and its features for concurrency (asyncio), including the convenient async / await syntax.

-## Why not aiohttp-security?
-A new implementation of authentication and authorization strategies was preferred because:

-1. apparently aiohttp-security doesn't implement salt value for passwords stored in database
-2. authentication strategy must be abstracted from front end layer; in aiohttp-security things seem to be single layer (presentation layer, business logic and database access code mixed in single places)
-3. one of the objectives was to support the separation of the application into logical areas, each supporting its own authentication logic